yetichain/finance/README.md

 If you want to contribute, please refer to the [contributing guidelines](./CONTRIBUTING.md) of this project.

-## Launch YETI frontend into development mode
+## Launch YETI Finance into development mode

 ### 1. Requirements